mattLummus/Get-a-Gif/user_stories.md

 Ascii Jeeves - User Stories
 ---------------------------

-As a social media user
-In order to communicate using memes (in the Ascii format for this case) I want to quickly and easily find relevant Ascii images
+As a social media user in order to communicate using memes (in the Ascii format) I want to quickly and easily find relevant Ascii images

 ##### Acceptance Criteria